Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

     - Subnet_B IPV4 CIDR (We are saying Subnet_C can send packages to SubNet_B)

 ## ‼️ Important to notice ‼️

-- Notice the SubNet_C can send and receive packages from SubNet_B, but SubNet_B will not send or receive any of this packages.
+- The SubNet_C can send and receive packages from SubNet_B, but SubNet_B will not send or receive any of this packages.
 Because we configurate ACL-SubNet_B to just communicate with SubNet_A